MartijnHols/martijnhols.nl/README.md

 There are several things I am considering improving for this app, such as:

-- Add job title to projects, reduce size of comany name and period.
-I think listing the job title will improve SEO since it will repeat these keywords more.
-No one will find my by searching for the company titles, so they really shouldn't be so big (even if it's most relevant for users).
 - Add a React Architect page
 - More info on the hero
 - Add some USPs block, or maybe a row with my rate, location (action radius) and experience